aquasecurity/trivy/docs/tutorials/cloud-platforms/ovhcloud.md

 You can install Trivy on your computer from the binaries, the source, HomeBrew, Arch Linux, Ubuntu, etc. and even use it directly from a Docker image.

-For this tutorial you will install it via HomeBrew:
+For this tutorial, we will install Trivy via HomeBrew:

 ```
 brew install aquasecurity/trivy/trivy